atom/flight-manual.atom.io/content/behind-atom/sections/scoped-settings-scopes-and-scope-descriptors.md

 But, you do not need to generate scope descriptors by hand.
 There are a couple methods available to get the scope descriptor from the editor:

-* https://atom.io/docs/api/latest/TextEditor#instance-getRootScopeDescriptor[`Editor::getRootScopeDescriptor`] to get the language's descriptor. eg. `[".source.js"]`
+* [`Editor::getRootScopeDescriptor`](https://atom.io/docs/api/latest/TextEditor#instance-getRootScopeDescriptor) to get the language's descriptor.
+For example: `[".source.js"]`
-* https://atom.io/docs/api/latest/TextEditor#instance-scopeDescriptorForBufferPosition[`Editor::scopeDescriptorForBufferPosition`] to get the descriptor at a specific position in the buffer.
+* [`Editor::scopeDescriptorForBufferPosition`](https://atom.io/docs/api/latest/TextEditor#instance-scopeDescriptorForBufferPosition) to get the descriptor at a specific position in the buffer.
-* https://atom.io/docs/api/latest/Cursor#instance-getScopeDescriptor[`Cursor::getScopeDescriptor`] to get a cursor's descriptor based on position. eg. if the cursor were in the name of the method in our example it would return `["source.js", "meta.function.js", "entity.name.function.js"]`
+* [`Cursor::getScopeDescriptor`](https://atom.io/docs/api/latest/Cursor#instance-getScopeDescriptor) to get a cursor's descriptor based on position. eg. if the cursor were in the name of the method in our example it would return `["source.js", "meta.function.js", "entity.name.function.js"]`

 Let's revisit our example using these methods: